infomark-org/infomark-docs/docs/content/guides/overview.md

 - The backend must be easy to deploy, maintain and scalable.
 - The frontend must be light-weight, fast and responsive.
 - Auto-Testing of programming assigments must be language-agnostic, isolated and safe.
-- All intense operations must be asynchron scheduled.
+- All intense operations must be asynchronously scheduled.

 ### System Overview

-This section provides a brief overview of the InfoMark system including a descriptions of its parts.
+This section provides a brief overview of the InfoMark system including a description of its parts.
-We use continous-integration tests to ensure the implementation can be built and passes all tests at any point.
+We use continuous-integration tests to ensure the implementation can be built and passes all tests at any point.

 At its core, InfoMark is a single-compiled Go binary that is exposed as a Restful JSON web server with Javascript clients.
-See the Restful API docs (created using [Swagger](https://swagger.io/)) here.
+See the Restful API docs (created using [Swagger](https://swagger.io/)) [here](https://infomark.org/swagger/).

 ### Backend
 [![Build Status](https://ci.patwie.com/api/badges/cgtuebingen/infomark-backend/status.svg)](https://ci.patwie.com/cgtuebingen/infomark-backend)